Zero Trust Access to a Collection of RDP Servers

 banyanproxy

-initiates an MTLS connection with the Banyan service on the Netagent side atrdpcollection.example.com:8443
+initiates an MTLS connection with the CSE service on the Netagent side atrdpcollection.example.com:8443

 .
 Netagent checks the device posture and identity and, if successful, establishes the MTLS session.banyanproxy